Legal Advice for Defamation — 73 results

 Electronic media such as the internet, e-mail, social web sites, blogs and more have become a primary vehicle for personal and business... more

-Written by attorney Olesia Boulaev, about 1 year ago.
+Written by attorney Olesia Boulaev, over 1 year ago.

 Web defamation lawsuits are not easy ones to bring because of the immunity granted to internet service providers by the federal Communications Decency Act Section 230.
 However, there are a... more